SatendraDiwakar/movier/README.md

 # My work process for this app

-- Analyzing and slicing design mockups for creating appropriate UI components and architecting the style codebase.
+- Analyzing  the project.

-- Choosing color palletes and making wireframes.
+- Creating wireframes and note down required functionalities and pages for the app.

-- Note down required functionalities and pages for the app.
+- Choosing color palletes and slicing design mockups for creating appropriate UI components.

-- Structuring files
+- Structuring working directory.

 - Start working on chunks of the app.

-- Connecting all pieces and routes together.
+- Integrate all pieces.

 - Checking whole app functionalities working fine or not.